iryl1/RBX_DOCUMENTATIONS/camera.md

 # Roblox Camera System Docs

-camera system — how it works, what all the types and properties actually mean, and how to replicate it by writing to offsets yourself
+Camera system — how it works, what all the types and properties actually mean, and how to replicate it by writing to offsets yourself

 ---